 Skip to main content Skip to footer site map

-What are the majors within the School of Engineering and Weapons (Group 1)?
+What are the majors within the School of Engineering, Computing and Weapons?

-So you want to know more about the majors within the School of Engineering and Weapons (E&W)?
+So you want to know more about the majors within the School of Engineering, Computing and Weapons (ECW)?

 You have found the right place.